Deep-shah98/Rest-Api-with-Gomux-Gin-and-Gorm/README.md

 go get github.com/gin-gonic/gin
 go get github.com/jinzhu/gorm
-after installing all of the dependencies we set database connection with mysql server and change database.go file and set username,password,database name as mysql server.
+after installing all of the dependencies we set database connection with mysql server and change database.go file and set username,password,database name as mysql server. also attached Screenshot of the postman for the test the api.